 5. Burren Junction Bore Baths

-If you want to head somewhere truly off the beaten track, the Burren Junction Bore Baths is where it’s at.
-The baths are open 24 hours a day and 7 days a week, making it a popular fixture among locals and visitors.
-The water is maintained at a constant 41.5 degrees and believed to contain therapeutic qualities that can provide relief for aching muscles.
-The Bore Baths and Camp Ground are located in a rural setting, 100 metres off the Kamilaroi Highway on a sealed road so you know where to go for a true outback experience.
+If you want to experience something truly off-the-beaten-track, the Burren Junction Bore Baths are the place to be.
+The hot springs are open 24 hours a day and 7 days a week, making them a popular fixture among locals and travellers alike.
+The mineral-rich water is kept at a steady 41.5 degrees and is believed to have therapeutic properties that help soothe sore muscles.
+The Bore Baths and Camp Ground are located in a bush setting, just 100 metres off the Kamilaroi Highway on a sealed road offering a true outback experience.

 Cost: Free